 Management fees for third party clients generally represent a percentage of assets under management ("AUM").
 Fiduciary and consulting fees, which are generally a function of the size and complexity of each engagement, are individually negotiated.
 Management fees from private equity operations are generally a percentage of committed capital or invested capital at rates agreed with the investment funds we manage or with the individual client.
-Performance fees from private equity funds are earned when specified benchmarks are exceeded.
-In certain circumstances, such fees are subject to "clawback" provisions.
+Performance fees, or carried interest, from private equity funds are earned when specified benchmarks are exceeded.
+In certain circumstances, such fees are subject to "claw-back" provisions.
+During the second quarter of 2014, the Company changed its method of recording performance fees such that the Company records performance fees upon the earlier of the termination of the investment fund or when the likelihood of clawback is mathematically improbable.
 Portfolio company fees include monitoring, director and transaction fees associated with services provided to the portfolio companies of the private equity funds we manage.
 Gains and losses include both realized and unrealized gains and losses on principal investments, including those arising from our equity interest in investment partnerships.